shandianchengzi/rt-thread/bsp/renesas/docs/Building_a_BSP_for_the_RA_Series_Dev_Board.md

 ## 1. BSP Structure

-The structure of a BSP：
+The structure of a BSP

 ![BSP Structure](./figures_en/frame.png)

 Each BSP consists of two components: general driver libraries and board specific files.
-We introduce each component using ra6m4-cpk as an example：
+We introduce each component using ra6m4-cpk as an example

 |Component|Folder|Remark|
 | - | - | :-- |